 3 green onions, thinly sliced, plus extra for garnish

 (optional) 1/4 cup whole-kernel corn or creamed corn

 fine sea salt and freshly-cracked black pepper, to taste

 Whisk together stock (chilled or room-temperature), cornstarch, ginger and garlic powder in a medium sauce pan until smooth.
 Heat over high heat until the stock comes to a simmer, stirring occasionally.

 Meanwhile, whisk together the eggs and egg whites in a small measuring cup or bowl.
 (I find the measuring cup easier for pouring.)

 Remove pan from heat.
 Stir in the sesame oil, green onions and corn (optional) until combined.
-Season with salt and pepper to taste, also adding a dash or two of more sesame oil if you’d like more of that flavor.
+Season with salt and pepper to taste, also adding a dash or two of more sesame oil if needed.

-Serve immediately, topped with additional green onions for garnish.
+Serve immediately, sprinkled with additional green onions.